MassOS-Linux/MassOS/installation-guide.md

 - Prefer the libinput driver over the evdev and synaptics drivers.
 Fixes buggy Elan touchpads.
 - Fixed the defult cursor theme.
-- Added libgphoto2, libmtp, libnfs, LZ4, Netcat, ppp, squashfs-tools, squashfuse.
+- Added Bubblewrap, libgphoto2, libmtp, libnfs, LZ4, Netcat, ppp, squashfs-tools, squashfuse, xdg-dbus-proxy.
 - Build kmod after OpenSSL, so kmod can be built with OpenSSL support.
 - Added Audit and AppArmor support.

 It also includes the following upgraded software, however there may be more upgrades before the next version of MassOS is released:

+- Asciidoc: `9.1.0 --> 9.1.1`
 - bc: `5.0.0 --> 5.0.2`
 - btrfs-progs: `5.14 --> 5.14.1`
 - cryptsetup: `2.3.6 --> 2.4.1`